Minkowski gauges and deviation measures: Preliminaries and some set properties

 where $\inf \varnothing = \infty $.
 The \defin{cogauge of $A$} is the functional $ \cog_{A}\colon\X \rightarrow \ra$ defined, for $X\in \X$, by

 where $\sup \varnothing = 0 $.\footnote{In the present setting, the convention $\sup \varnothing = 0$ is a sensible one, as we are taking the supremum over some subset of $(0,\infty)$.} \end{defi}

 A financial interpretation is that the \pl\ answers the following question: given a set $A$ of acceptable positions, how much should we shrink (or ``gauge'') a certain position $X$ for it to become acceptable?
 The value $\f(X)$ is the required amount of shrinkage.
+This provides a limit to how leveraged can the position be.
 Notice that the following inclusions always hold:

 The cogauge, in turn, is a useful concept that is closely linked the \pl: if we take a set $A$ comprised of non-acceptable positions, then the cogauge gives the most that we can shrink a position while keeping it non-acceptable.
 Importantly, for a star-shaped set $A$, gauge and cogauge are linked by the identity $\f = \cog_{A^\complement} $; see \Cref{coro cogauge}.
 For more details on cogauges, we refer the reader to \cite{rubinov86, rubinov00, zaffaroni08, zaffaroni13} and references therein.